Log on to iSCSI Targets

 Servers that require access to the storage resources on an iSCSI device have to connect to the target that those storage resources have been assigned to.
 To connect to a target, a server in the SAN uses an iSCSI initiator.
 An iSCSI initiator is a logical entity that enables the server to communicate with the target.
 The iSCSI initiator first logs on to the target and requests to start a session.
 The target must authorize the session and the session must be established before the server can access the storage resources.

 Membership in the local Administrators group, or equivalent, is the minimum required to complete this procedure.
 Review details about using the appropriate accounts and group memberships at http://go.microsoft.com/fwlink/?LinkId=83477.

-In the Actions pane, click Log On to iSCSI Targets.
+In the Actions pane, click Login to target.

 If you want this logon session to be to automatically reestablished after each restart, select the Automatically restore this connection when the system boots check box.

 If you will be enabling several paths from a server to this target (multipathing), select the Enable multiple-path check box.

 If two or more iSCSI initiator adapters have been enabled on a server that will access this target and the server is not configured to use Multipath I/O, data corruption can occur.
 For more information about Multipath I/O, see Support for Multipathing.